At this time of year, many nonprofit organizations focus on the relief of poverty and hunger.

 So I offer a holiday toast to you — may we all be blessed with individually sufficient T3 levels in all our tissues, now and in the years to come.

-- Individual thyroid ranges are 38-68% the size of the lab reference range
+- Individual thyroid ranges are far narrower than lab ranges

 - Why Free T3 testing is so important in thyroid therapy: The battleground